ajaychaudhary2/ajaychaudhary2/README.md

 # Hi there! 👋

-I'm [Your Name], a BCA student and aspiring data scientist.
+I'm Ajay chaudhary, a BCA student and aspiring data scientist.
 Welcome to my GitHub profile!

 ## About Me